Hybrid heat pumps - our heating future?

 What is a hybrid heat pump?

 A hybrid heat pump is a heating system that combines an air source heat pump with a gas or oil boiler.
-The oil or gas boiler is used to 'top-up' a low temperature heat pump to meet the heating demands of the property where a heat pump cannot do it alone.
+The oil or gas boiler is used to 'top-up' a low temperature heat pump to meet the heating demands of the property where the heat pump cannot do it alone.
+Purpose designed hybrid systems can be set to control which heat source comes on when, depending on efficiency or energy cost targets.

 How does it work?

-Air source heat pump work at lower temperatures than our gas or oil fired heating systems; commonly 40 degree C temperatures compared with 65-70 degrees C for fossil fuel systems.
-Without insulating our homes or upsizing our radiators, low temperature air source heat pumps are unsuitable for existing properties.
-There are many horror stories of heat pumps being wrongly fitted into older homes and failing to heat the home and/or massively increasing electricity bills.
+Without insulating our homes or upsizing our radiators to run a lower temperatures, low temperature air source heat pumps are unsuitable for existing properties.
+Some manufacturers have produced heat pumps that can run at higher temperatures of 65 degrees C, but the efficiencies drop.
+There are many horror stories of heat pumps being wrongly fitted into older homes and failing to heat the home and/or massively increasing electricity bills. .

 Hybrid heat pumps let the heat pump run at its happy and efficient temperature of 40 degrees C, which will provide sufficient heat for a large part of the year.
 As outside temperatures drop, and when hot water is used, the gas or oil boiler can step in to raise the temperate of the water.